CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 For most of the services, you will be able to migrate them as-is.
 For others, you will need to create them and do a manual migration.

-Keep in mind that our support team remains available should you have any questions regarding zone migration.
+Keep in mind that our support team remains available, should you have any questions regarding zone migration.

 ## Application migration